gcurtis79/scoreboard/README.md

 Very much a work in progress.

 Working:
+* Score display with almost no flicker
+    * There is a flick every half second then the clock updates
 * Score tracking via interrupt pins
 * "Party mode" when score happens
     * "Party mode" holds untill pin release in case puck gets stuck